What do the new lockdown rules mean for me?

 – Is there a furlough scheme?

-Yes, furlough will be payable at 80% for the duration of the package of tougher national measures.
+Yes, furlough will be payable at 80% up to a maximum of £2,500 for the duration of the package of tougher national measures.
+The support will be available across the UK.

+Business premises forced to close in England will also receive grants worth up to £3,000 per month under a Local Restrictions Support Grant.

+A further £1.1 billion will be given to local authorities – distributed on the basis of £20 per head – for one-off payments to support businesses.

 – Can I go to church?